n-bernold/bcos-stablediffusion/README.md

 While the xformers library provides many benefits, it is not (yet) compatible with the B-cos explanation mode.
 The adaption should be relatively straight forward but we did not do that yet.

+#### incompatible parts of the code
+Some settings are currently not supported despite them not being removed from the code.
+The example Jupyter notebook should provide some guidance on how things work.